cf73/ces2021/content/collections/people/qiaoling-zheng.md

     type: institution
     enabled: true
 email: Qiaoling@Cambridge-Ellis.org
-bio: 'I have been teaching at Cambridge-Ellis School since 1998!
+bio: 'I have been teaching at Cambridge Ellis School since 1998.
 Currently, I work both as a teacher in the Red Room and co-head teacher in the Mandarin Blue Room.
-I love working with both young toddlers and older preschoolers and school-age children.
-Throughout my 26 years at CES, I have shared my Chinese culture, language, celebrations, and traditions with children across the school to foster a sense of appreciation and curiosity.
-I encourage them to develop a global mindset and an understanding of the wider world.'
+After 26 years of teaching, I believe that the role of "teacher-friend" is the way to build a two-way, trusting relationship with my students, where they feel comfortable with me and approach me with all kinds of their needs.
+I have shared my Chinese culture with children across the school to foster a sense of appreciation and curiosity.'
 photo: qiaoling-headshot.png
 role:
   - teacher